New Langroid server-takeover flaw CVE-2026-54769 (CVSS 10.0): AI-written code gives unauth RCE — update to 0.65.2

 Langroid's SQLChatAgent runs AI-generated SQL unchecked (CVE-2026-25879, CVSS 9.8): prompt injection can reach DB-host RCE.
 Update to v0.63.0; least privilege.

-"Langroid," an application framework for letting AI operate databases, has a flaw where SQL written by the AI runs as-is and the database server itself can be hijacked (CVE-2026-25879).
-The CVSS severity is 9.8 out of 10 (Critical).
+"Langroid," an application framework for letting AI operate data and tables, has a new flaw where code written by the AI runs as-is and the whole server can be hijacked (CVE-2026-54769).
+The CVSS severity is 10.0 out of 10 — the maximum.
 It can be triggered without any login, just by slipping a crafted instruction into what you ask the AI.
+A fixed version, 0.65.2, is already out.

 First, the key facts.
-The defining traits: the attack entry point is "what you ask the AI (the prompt)," and depending on the database's privilege settings, the impact reaches beyond data theft to arbitrary command execution on the server.
+The defining traits: the attack entry point is "what you ask the AI (the prompt)," and if it succeeds, the impact reaches beyond data theft to arbitrary command execution on the server, with no authentication.
+Where the earlier SQLChatAgent flaw (CVE-2026-25879, 9.8) abused "SQL written by the AI," this one plays out on "Python code written by the AI."

 | Item | Detail |